andrewluetgers/omnistate/README.md

 Views react to changes in state.
 But how does state itself react to changes in state?

-The basic idea is that itate-change pattern matching.
+The basic idea is that state-change pattern matching.
 Operations are simple functions paired with pattern matching expressions.
 When the application state matches what an operation is looking for that function is triggered with the new state and a diff object showing what changed.